RomanLut/hx-esp32-cam-fpv/README.md

  Can be used for RC and for downlink telemetry.
 Setup 115200 UART.

- This is transparent bidirectional stream sent with FEC encoding.
+ This is transparent bidirectional stream sent with FEC encoding (Groun2Air: k=2,n=3, Air2Ground: k=6,n=12).

 # OSD Menu